bobdavies2000/OpenCVB/README.md

 -   Visual Studio Community Edition (free)
 -   Install Python from <https://www.python.org/downloads/>
     -   Be sure to click the option to add Python to the path.
--   Any one of the following RGBZ cameras:
+-   Any one of the following RGBD cameras:
     -   Microsoft Kinect for Azure
     -   Intel RealSense D435i
     -   StereoLabs ZED2